kubernetes/enhancements/keps/sig-autoscaling/20191111-configurable-tolerance-for-autoscalers.md

 ### Non-Goals

 - This does not aim at replacing the HPA Controller.
+- You will see no mention of the `spec.behavior` in this KEP, the intent is to be agnostic to this feature, and solely alter the process of comparing the value retrieved from the metrics server to a "buffer" instead of a threshold.

 ## Proposal

 As suggested in the past [#39090](https://github.com/kubernetes/kubernetes/issues/39090#issuecomment-466398426) and requested [in 62013](https://github.com/kubernetes/kubernetes/issues/62013), we would like to suggest migrating the `tolerance` option to the spec of the HPA, at the same level as the `target/targetAverage`.
-This will let users who want to leverage multiple metrics have the option to configure a different tolerance for each, to yield relevant recommendations when computing how many replicas should be [suggested](https://github.com/kubernetes/kubernetes/blob/v1.16.3/pkg/controller/podautoscaler/replica_calculator.go#L224).
+This will let users who want to leverage multiple metrics have the option to configure a different tolerance for each, to yield relevant recommendations when computing how many replicas should be [suggested](https://github.com/kubernetes/kubernetes/blob/v1.19.2/pkg/controller/podautoscaler/replica_calculator.go#L232).

 ### User Stories